CHLAMYDIA

 - Unusual discharge from the penis and penile irritation;

-- Razor-sharp pain and possible bleeding;
+- Pain when urinating and possible bleeding;

 Lymphogranulomatosis venereum (LGV) is an infection caused by bacteria of the chlamydia family.
 It most often appears as rectitis (inflammation of the rectum) in men who have sex with men.